ringcentral/ringcentral-faq/docs/sms.md

 ## Technical Questions

-### How do I find out which phone numbers I can use to send SMS?
+### How can I get a list of phone numbers that are SMS capable?

-First, retrieve a list of phone numbers ofr the authorized extension by making an API call to the `phone-number` endpoint, for example `account/~/extension/~/phone-number`.
+First, retrieve a list of phone numbers from the authorized extension by making an API call to the `phone-number` endpoint, for example `account/~/extension/~/phone-number`.
 Then filter the resulting phone numbers against the `features` property for the value `SmsSender`.